YidiDev/SimulateUserProject/README.md

     python manage.py migrate
     ```

+## Usage
+- **Extend the Simulated User Base Template**:
+In order to make use of the Simulate User features, you must decide which pages on your website should have the Simulate User UI on it.
+Any page that you want to be able to be viewed in a simulated session should be extending the simulate_user_base.html template
+    ```html
+    {% extends 'simulate_user/simulate_user_base.html' %}

+    {% block headtitle %}
+        My App Title
+    {% endblock %}
+    {% block extrahead %}
+        Extra Head Content
+    {% endblock %}

+    {% block maincontent %}
+        Actual Content
+    {% endblock %}
+    ```
+- **Simulate User and Session Data**:
+The Simulate User app, when set to do so will automatically set the request.user to be an authenticated version of the user you are simulating.
+Or if you chose unauthenticated, it will simulate request.user as an unauthenticated user.
+The app will also create an entirely separate session for the simulated user.
+When you access request.session of a simulated session, it will be the session of the simulated user and not the real user.
+You will always be able to access the real user by referencing request.real_user.
+The Simulate User app can switch back to the users real session and real user data by the user disabling the simulation in their UI or by logging out.
+Simulated session will also expire at a set time (by default 3600 seconds).

+- **Simulate User Logs**:
+For the purposes of ensuring the security and safety of your users.
+Superusers are able to see in their Django Admin Site a log of all simulated sessions and all actions taken while in simulation.
+Please be aware that these logs are set to delete after a set amount of time (by default 14 days) In order to ensure that they do not take up too much space in your database.

+- **Simulate User Notifications**:
+Simulate User is set to notify users by email when someone uses the Simulate User feature to simulate their account.
+This is meant to ensure transparency for your users.
+The default templates for these emails can be overwritten.
+Please read more about overwriting templates in Django documentation for more details.

 ## Configuration
 Simulate User has many different settings that you can control to ensure that your Simulate User experience is exactly the solution your project needs.